Policy last updated

 Where the SRP of a school exceeds $8 million, an additional 4.0 FTE vacancies per year may be designated as Teacher Graduate Recruitment vacancies.

-Teacher Graduate Recruitment vacancies must be advertised on an ongoing basis and accordingly may be subject to a probation period.
+Teacher Graduate Recruitment vacancies must be advertised on an ongoing basis and accordingly may be subject to a period.
 In addition to teacher graduate recruitment vacancies, graduate teachers are eligible to applying for all vacancies including classroom teacher vacancies.

-Special settings and visiting teachers
+Special schools and settings and visiting teachers

 ‘Teachers who do not have an approved special education qualification but do have current provisional or full registration from the Victorian Institute of Teaching may apply.
 Preference will be given to applicants who have an approved special education qualification'.